cloudify-cosmo/getcloudify.org/guide/3.1/guide-workflows.md

 {%endwarning%}

 <br>
-Cancelling an execution whose ID is `my_execution` from the CLI can be done using the following command:
+Cancelling an execution whose ID is `SOME_EXECUTION_ID` from the CLI can be done using the following command:

-`cfy executions cancel -e my_execution`
+`cfy executions cancel -e SOME_EXECUTION_ID`

 To use force-cancellation instead, simply add the `force` flag.
-For a syntax reference, see the [CFY CLI commands reference](reference-cfy.html#executions-cancel).
+For a syntax reference, see the [CFY CLI commands reference](reference-cfy.html).

 {%note title=Note%}
 When the CLI completes a cancel execution command, it does not mean the execution has finished cancelling, even if force cancellation was used.
 The execution will be in either a `cancelling` or `force_cancelling` status (depending on the cancellation type that was used) until the cancellation has finished, at which time its status will change to `cancelled`, and the execution will be over (with the Warning above still applying).